getzlab/dalmatian/README.md

 Some functionality depends on the installed `gsutil`.

-When using PY3 this creates a potential issue, that is requiring multiple accessible python installs.
+When using PY3 this creates a potential issue of requiring multiple accessible python installs.

 Remediate this issue by defining an `env` variable for gsutil python